 The transition to a Circular Economy requires innovative business models that stimulate optimised use of repairable products, reusable components and recycling of materials.
 A Community of Practice (CoP) has been established in which experts from different fields have collaborated to improve the financeability of circular construction.
 CoP members have engaged in a case of social housing corporation Eigen Haard.
-This report retraces the 'learning-by-doing' trajectory of this Community of Practice.
+This report Building Value: A pathway to circular construction finance retraces the 'learning-by-doing' trajectory of this CoP.
 It provides tools to unlock the potential of circular construction business models.

 Five main lessons have been drawn from this exercise:

 - Circular construction depends on the development of a market for used elements, products and materials.

 - Unlocking the potential of circular construction requires new valuation methods, distinguishing between land and buildings.

 - Circular construction can successfully be financed when risks and future potential are balanced.
 This can be supported by detailed financial modelling and leveraging key strengths of circular buildings as securities.